 - The amount of damage to your property or personal belongings

-Most mold removal companies in Phoenix will offer a free in-home consultation and quote, which will include materials and labor costs.
+Most mold removal companies in Phoenix will offer a free in-home consultation and quote for Mold Removal Job, which will include materials and labor costs.
 You should get at least three estimates before making a decision based on overall value.

 Mold removal doesn’t require a permit from the City of Phoenix unless you need to do extensive construction.
 If you are making an insurance claim, find out if the mold remediation company you choose works with your provider.